easytarget/serialOM/README.md

 ### Blocking:
 When being initialised, updated or making requests *serialOM* is blocking, it implements it's own request timeouts and will return if the connected device times out.
 This 'per request' timeout can be passed  at init().
 During update()s serialOM will make 2 requests minimum, plus one request per additional OM key.

 The `Serial()` device neeeds to have it's blocking timeouts set lower than the overall Request timeout.
-This is done during init by *serialOM* itself and does not need to be specified when creating a PySerial  object.
+This is done during init by *serialOM* itself and does not need to be specified when creating PySerial ot UART objects.
-* If adapting for other serial classes than PySerial you need to set the blocking correctly; for instance the microPython `UART` class only allows timeouts to be set as init arguments.
+* If adapting for other serial classes than PySerial/UART you need to set the blocking correctly at init.

 ### Exceptions:
 *serialOM* catches all exceptions coming from `serial` devices during read and write operations and will raise it's own `serialOMError` exception in response, with the original exception in the body.
 This allows the calling script to retry/re-initialise the connection as needed (handy for USB serial which disconnects when the controller reboots).